 Content searched for is not on your website but visitors assume it is

-If visitors frequently search for content on a related website, add a connector to index that site's content and merge it with your site's search results.
+If visitors make frequent searches for content on a related website, add a connector to index that site's content and merge it with your site's search results.

 Returned results do not contain the search phrase